Why This Course Rocks...

 Put Rubbish In, And Rubbish Will Come Out

-Badly produced podcasts and radio shows WILL push listeners away.
+Badly produced radio shows WILL push listeners away.

 You've Only Got One Chance To Hook A Listener